John Shaw Billings: Johns Hopkins University

-Hospital architecture

-Billings is renowned for his work of planning the construction of the Johns Hopkins University Hospital.
+Billings is renowned for his work of planning the construction of Johns Hopkins Hospital.
 He is credited with designing the original buildings of Johns Hopkins Hospital, which opened in 1889, as well as conducting the national and international search for the initial faculty for Johns Hopkins University.
 He drafted organization and construction plans for the hospital in 1873 and also recommended the construction pavilion plan, which soon became a plan utilized across the nation.

 The design of the hospital was inspired by Billings' trips to several hospitals throughout Europe, where he learned the importance of cleanliness.
 He took European ideas of ventilation and applied them in the context of the hospital's environment, which was a crucial factor to consider in light of Baltimore's varying weather.
-In addition, Billings' intentionally included electrical wiring in his plans, at a time where electricity wasn't fully accessible by the hospital, highlighting his capacities in design.
+In addition, Billings' intentionally included electrical wiring in his plans, at a time where electricity was not fully accessible by the hospital, highlighting his capacities in design.
 It is due to his contributions that the building with the hospital's trademark dome was subsequently named for Billings.

-Hospital infrastructure

 Billings was involved in the hospital's infrastructure, as he wrote numerous reports regarding the training of hospital staff and the organization of the hospital administration.
 He understood the importance of choosing who works in the hospital.
 By hiring the right people, Billings believed a lot of medical errors could be avoided, thus improving the efficacy of the hospital.
 One of such people was William Henry Welch, whom he recommended to President Daniel Coit Gilman for hiring.

-Curriculum for Johns Hopkins University School of Medicine

 Billings served as the primary advisor to Gilman, in charge of engineering and implementing the initial educational infrastructure of Johns Hopkins School of Medicine.
-During a time period where masses of students were trained to become doctors, Billings made decisions to ensure the quality of the students who entered and graduated the School of Medicine.
+During a time when masses of students were trained to become doctors, Billings made decisions to ensure the quality of the students who entered and graduated the School of Medicine.
 To achieve this, Billings harshened entrance requirements by requiring a bachelor's degree.
 Furthermore, he proposed that the curriculum be a four-year program consisting of small-sized classes.

 Billings' proposed medical curricula and partitioning of faculty into departments based on specialties laid the foundation for the resurgence of modern medical schools in the United States.
 Department chairs of the medical school were jointly the heads of services at the Hopkins hospital, allowing both organizations to benefit from their expertise.
 Billings also played a significant role in the determination of the philosophy, structure, organization, and faculty of the Johns Hopkins Medical School.

 Billings emphasized Hopkins' Medical School's unique location in Baltimore as something to be taken fully advantage of, knowing its potential for research about illnesses as well as the capacity to treat them effectively.
 Billings' therefore pressed for clinical laboratories at the School of Medicine, an idea inspired by other prestigious institutions such as Harvard and schools in Michigan and Pennsylvania.